Peace of Mind: Choose an annual scripture

 This year really has been a total blessing in so many areas, and I can honestly say that it is better to give than receive.
 Spiritually, mentally and monetarily.

 By the end of this year I will pick another scripture to meditate on in 2022.
 Disclaimer: this isn’t the only scripture I dwell on throughout the year.
-Rather, it’s an anchor, bringing me back to where God wants me to stake my claim for the season.
+Rather, it’s an anchor, bringing me back to where God wants me to stake my claim fo

 If you’d like to choose an annual scripture, I invite you to do this week’s practice.